visgraf/mrnet/README.md

 ## Using MR-Net

 You can use any component of the MR-Net framework individually in your project.
-However, we povide a complete framework for training signals in multiresolution and a convenient way of changing the necessary hyperparameters fo a variety of experiments.
+However, we provide a complete framework for training signals in multiresolution and a convenient way of changing the necessary hyperparameters fo a variety of experiments.
 Examples are available in the directory docs/examples:

 The hyperparameters are listed in an YAML file.
 This way, you can configure many experiments witout having to change your code.